huutruongyandese/metacoda-plugins-batch-setup/README.md

 Batch Interface for [Metacoda® Security Plug-ins](https://www.metacoda.com/en/products/security-plug-ins/) with [SAS®](https://www.sas.com/) software.

+It can be used with Metacoda Plug-ins version 6.1 R1 onwards with SAS Software versions 9.2, 9.3, and 9.4.

 The Metacoda Plug-ins Batch Interface is used to automate and schedule activities that you might otherwise do manually using Metacoda Plug-ins inside SAS Management Console.
 This can include:
 * Exporting HTML reports to document a SAS metadata security implementation (ACTs, ACEs, Users,